 Maybe this one is obvious – look down!
 I’ve been pleased with my results when shooting intimate or abstract scenes with a normal to medium telephoto lens.
 I think the touch of compression these lenses offer can be helpful to these sorts of scenes, and I don’t often find myself wishing to be closer to my subjects, by way of extension tubes or a macro lens.

 Beware of the Vibrations

 Telephoto lenses are far more prone to camera shake than wide-angle or normal lenses.
 Use a sturdy tripod and ball head, cable release, and mirror lockup to combat this.
 I have found that in extremely windy conditions, none of this makes a difference.
-A telephoto lens and its hood can catch the wind like a sail, causing uncontrollable camera shake and blurry images.
+As we recently covered, a telephoto lens and its hood can catch the wind like a sail, causing uncontrollable camera shake and blurry images.
 In these circumstances, I compose an image through my viewfinder, as I normally would, but before clicking, I position my body between the wind and my equipment, effectively blocking the wind from shaking my camera and lens.
 Oh, and on a windy day, no matter how sturdy your setup is, do not leave your tripod standing upright with your camera gear mounted atop it.
 It is a bad habit that will likely only lead to monetary loss and sadness.

 Using a telephoto lens can offer a nice change of pace for a contemporary landscape photographer – give it a try!